 Pro Tip: Bootsie’s is only open Wednesday through Saturday, so plan carefully to avoid being disappointed.

-Other popular activities in Gadsden include golfing on two championship courses, Silver Lakes and Twin Bridges, and indoor rock climbing at GadRock on the Coosa River.
+Other popular activities in Gadsden include golfing on two championship golf courses, Silver Lakes and Twin Bridges, and indoor rock climbing at GadRock on the Coosa River.
+Silver Lakes is part of the acclaimed Robert Trent Jones Golf Trail.
+You’ll also want to be on the lookout for special events at Gadsden State Community College and nearby Huntsville.
 Let me encourage you to allow yourself time to get off the interstate between Birmingham and Chattanooga and explore this gem in Northeast Alabama.

 For more on Alabama, check out these articles: